acestream/ace-network-docs/docs/list-of-operations/user-service-payment.md

 - if the payer has enough [XAT][1] then only [XAT][1] are used
 - if the payer is short of XAT then the difference is paid with [XAB][2]:
-    - the required amount of XAB is calculated with the [exchange module][3]
+    - the required amount of XAB is calculated with the [TrafficPriceManager][3] contract
     - this amount of XAB is being charged from the payer
     - all the charged XAB are burned, the corresponding amount of XAT is automatically created and credited to the payee
     - if the [`lockedPool`][5] is not empty then the same amount of XAB is put into circulation (moved from [`lockedPool`][5] to [`unlockedPool`][6])